errantcanadian/GSlides-Tabletop/README.md

 ## How to use
 Create a file in Google Slides.
 Create your virtual tabletop space by importing and drawing tokens and maps and other aids, just as you would in Roll20 or similar.

 Go to Tools > Script editor.
-In `Code.gs`, paste the contents of `DiceRoller_forGSheets.gs`.
+In `Code.gs`, paste the contents of `DiceRoller_forGSlides.gs`.
 Refresh your Google Slide file.
 A new menu called Roll Dice should appear.

 To roll a single die, including d20 with 5e dis/advantage, 4dF (Fudge or Fate), and 2d6 (PbtA), go to the Roll Dice menu and select an option.
 A dialogue box will appear immediately with the result.